-As the release date on Monday for Taylor Swifts new, and first full-pop album nears, the Taylor Swift pandemonium rages on and continues to grow across the world.
+As the release date on Monday for Taylor Swift’s new, and first full-pop album nears, the Taylor Swift pandemonium rages on and continues to grow across the world.
 This is the same pandemonium and excitement that was ignited when Taylor Swift announced 1989 along with the release of the first single,”Shake It Off”, and the music video to accompany it.
 I saw Taylor on a magazine cover this past week and it had me thinking about the release of Red two years ago and what has changed with the world and Taylor.
-It all seems rather odd to me… Keep reading, I’ll explain.
+This is the rise of Taylor Swift.

 I love Taylor Swift.
 Point blank… No hiding it.
 She had me since the first time I heard her first crossover hit song “Love Story” back in the latter half of summer 2009.
 I am not a country music fan, at least not until Taylor came along.
 Even though her second album Fearless sounded less country than most people were use to a country album sounding, I still said Taylor was the only country singer I like.
 It is probably Taylor herself that has to be thanked for the change of country music into what it is today.
 Had she not had the crossover success that she had, we probably wouldn’t have this new era of country pop/rock.
 Country music that even I can occasionally get behind.